The Elf-Maiden and Her Lords

 “My lord,” Nerian protested, “My lord, please, please do not . . .”

 “Quiet,” Cailleach interrupted, “you do not have authority here.”

 “My lady, she’s just a girl.”

-Árath reached a hand over and whispered, “Please, my friend, you’ll only make it worse.”
-The elf brushed his hand away, focusing on the young servant, as if she wished to engrave the scene into her memory.
+Árath reached a hand over and whispered, “Please, Nerian, you’ll only make it worse.”
+Without looking at her friend, the elf brushed his hand away.

 “I was talking to the stable-boy,” Bródwan said looking first at the scullery maid, then back at boy.
 “How do we train our horses?”